-That's right!
 Just like malaria, heartworm is spread by mosquitoes.
 When an infected mosquito bites your pet, it injects baby heartworm larvae (known as microfilaria) into the blood.
 In dogs, these microfilaria make their way to the heart, where they mature and grow.
 Interestingly, it's a little different in cats - their highly active feline immune system often attacks the microfilaria before they get a chance to mature into an adult worm (however this isn't always the case - see our section on cat heartworm below!).

-Unfortunately, this also means that indoor-only animals are still at risk of catching heartworm.
+This insect-borne method of spreading is the reason why heartworm is more prevalent in tropical and warmer environments: more mosquitoes equals more heartworm, and it also means that indoor-only animals are still at risk of catching heartworm.
 While keeping your pet indoors can reduce the risk of other parasites, such as intestinal worms, ticks, and fleas, unfortunately it won't help keep them protected from heartworm, as pesky mosquitoes can easily find their way inside!

 Another study from 2016 found that up to 72.7% of wild dingo populations in low density housing areas were positive for heartworm.
 Unfortunately this can pose a major risk to domestic dogs.
 Even if dingoes or wild dogs don't come into direct contact with your dog, they can still act as a source of infection due to that mosquito transmission we talked about earlier.

-However, advances in diagnostic tests and research suggest that there may be more heartworm-positive cats than once realised.
+For a long time, it was believed that heartworm infection with cats is so rare and asymptomatic, that cat owners don't really need to worry about heartworm prevention.
+Recently, advances in diagnostic tests and research suggest that there may be more heartworm-positive cats than once realised.
 This is partly due to heartworm disease being almost identical to feline asthma (and therefore often misdiagnosed), and partly due to how difficult it is to test in cats.

-Once an immature worm larvae is in the cat's blood, the worm will try to find the heart.
-But because the worm is designed to navigate inside dog vessels, it can get 'lost' and end up in other places - such as the cat's lungs.
-The highly reactive feline immune system then usually destroys these immature worms, so they never reach maturity.
-But unfortunately, this immune reaction can cause major disease, particularly when it happens in the lungs.
+While cats aren't the natural host of heartworm, they can still be infected by a mosquito which has recently fed off an infected dog.
+Once an immature worm larvae is in the cat's blood, the worm will try to find the heart, but because the worm is designed to navigate inside dog vessels, it can get 'lost' and end up in other places - such as the cat's lungs.
+The highly reactive feline immune system then attachs these immature worms, while the worm won't reach maturity, the immune reaction itself can cause significant damage to the surrounding tissue, especially the lungs.

 So, in dogs, heartworm disease is caused by mature heartworms becoming so large and numerous that they clog up the heart and vessels.
 But in cats, the baby heartworms cause all the disease - or more specifically, the body's intense immune reaction does.

 Complications can occur after the worm has been killed, due to the dead worm's body either causing a blockage, problems breathing, or an anaphylactic reaction.
 Part of the treatment regime actually involves antihistamines and/or steroids to reduce the risk of this anaphylactic shock.

-If you forget to give heartworm for a few months, it's important not to simply dose your dog once you remember.
+If you forget to give heartworm prevention for a few months, it's important not to simply dose your dog once you remember.
 This can be very dangerous.

 Basically, most forms of heartworm prevention drugs target and kill the immature larvae, but don't have an effect on hardier adult worms.
 However, there are some forms of heartworm prevention, such as milbemycin, that can kill adult heartworms.
 If microfilaria are left for a few months, they will grow and mature.
 If you then give an adult-killing preventative once an adult worm has 'set up shop' in your dog's heart, there is the potential for a blockage or a serious reaction if the worm dies.